Katacc/BloodcraftWebUI/README.md

 Feel free to use this project in your own servers and make improvements and pull requests.

 Currently this works by putting all the files in a folder on a dedicated server to "VRisingServer" folder.
 It needs a server for the JavaScript to handle the data reading.
+This project allso needs player_experience.json file to have all the players listed.

 Current funtionality:
 - Show levels and total experience of professions